 Admission is always free.

-Purchase Lunch for $5 (or bring your own).
-Call 701-251-2496 to RSVP by August 20 if you would like lunch.
+Enjoy lunch with the artist Robert Matz.
+Hear about his work and the current exhibition.
+A homemade lunch will be available for $5 (or bring your own).
+Call 701-251-2496 to RSVP by December 3 if you would like lunch.